Learn how to pace your next Sprint Triathlon and race faster than ever…

 The bike section of a Sprint triathlon typically involves 20km (12.4 mile) cycle time trial.
 Think of it more like a 25 to 30 mile cycle time-trial and you’ll be in the right ball park in terms of pace judgement.
 Let’s be a little more specific about the numbers:

-If you’re not sure what your Heart Rate Max or your Functional Threshold Power is, I’ll show you how to test for them below.
+If you’re not sure what your Threshold Heart Rate or your Functional Threshold Power is, I’ll show you how to test for them below.

 Bike Power Output: Ride at 90 to 100% of your Functional Threshold Power (FTP)

-Bike Heart Rate: Ride at 87 to 93% of your Heart Rate Maximum (HRM)
+Bike Heart Rate: Ride at 96 to 102% of your Threshold Heart Rate (THR)

 Bike Rate of Perceived Exertion: Ride at 7 to 8 (out of 10).
 Where 10 is the hardest you can ride.